A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 Since a pair involving $p_{j''}$ was removed at $T_1$, a worst assignee in $M(l_{k'})$ at $T_1$ can be no worse than a worst assignee in $M(p_{j''})$ at $T_0$.
 Finally, this means that no student assigned to $l_{k'}$ from $T_1$ onwards can be worse than $s_{i'}$ rejected at $T_0$, but $s_i$ being in phase $1$ is worse than $s_{i'}$ in phase $2$ according to $l_{k'}$, a contradiction to the fact that $(s_i,p_{j'})\in M$.

 \item Assume therefore that $T_1$ occurs after the end of the main while loop.
 Then $s_i$ has to be assigned to $p_{j'}$ at this point.
-Since $p_{j''}$ becomes undersubscribed at $T_1$, pair $(s_{i''},p_{j''})$ must be a blocking pair of type $(3bi)$.
-By Propositions \ref{th:stable_SPA_S_3biworstinmlk} and \ref{th:stable_SPA_S_3bicreatedworstinmlk}, $s_{i''}$ must be a worst student in $M(l_{k'})$ and therefore $M(p_{j''})$.
-But, we also know that at $T_0$ when $s_{i'}$ was rejected, $l_{k'}$ could not subsequently accept a student to project $p_{j''}$ that is worse or equal to a worst student existing in $M(p_{j''})$ for the remainder of the algorithm, by Proposition \ref{th:stable_SPA_S_pfullthennoworseafterwhile}.
-Therefore, $s_{i''}$ cannot be worse than $s_{i'}$ according to $l_{k'}$.
-Recall that $(s_i,p_j)$ was assigned in phase $1$ and so must exist in the matching at $T_1$.
+Since $p_{j''}$ becomes undersubscribed at $T_1$, pair $(s_{i''},p_{j'''})$ must be a blocking pair of type $(3bi)$, where $p_{j'''}$ is an undersubscribed project of $l_{k'}$, and $s_i$ strictly prefers $p_{j'''}$ to $p_{j''}$.
+By Propositions \ref{th:stable_SPA_S_3biworstinmlk} and \ref{th:stable_SPA_S_3bicreatedworstinmlk}, $s_{i''}$ must be a worst student in $M(l_{k'})$ and therefore $M(p_{j''})$ at $T_1$.
+But, we also know that at $T_0$ when $s_{i'}$ was rejected, $l_{k'}$ could not subsequently accept a student to project $p_{j''}$ that is worse than a worst student existing in $M(p_{j''})$ for the remainder of the algorithm, by Proposition \ref{th:stable_SPA_S_pfullthennoworseafterwhile}.
+Also, since $s_{i'}$ was rejected, no worse student can exist in $p_{j''}$ at $T_0$.
+Therefore, since $(s_{i''}, p_{j''})$ exists in $M$ just before $T_1$, $s_{i''}$ cannot be worse than $s_{i'}$ according to $l_{k'}$ (and so must either be of equal rank and in phase $2$ or of higher rank).
+Recall that $(s_i,p_{j'})$ was assigned in phase $1$ and so must exist in the matching at $T_1$.
 This means that $s_{i''}$ is either at an equal rank to $s_i$ (as the rank of $s_i$ and $s_{i'}$ are equal) but is in phase $2$ with $s_i$ being in phase $1$, or $s_{i''}$ is at a higher rank than $s_i$.
-In either case $s_{i''}$ is not a worst student in $M(l_{k'})$ at $T_1$, a contradiction to the fact that $s_{i''}$ must be a worst student in $M(l_{k'})$ at $T_1$. \end{itemize}
+In either case this contradicts the fact that $s_{i''}$ is a worst student in $M(l_{k'})$ at $T_1$. \end{itemize}

-\item $s_{i'}$ application to $p_{j''}$ was accepted at $T_0$.
-Pair $(s_{i'}, p_{j''})$ does not exist in the finalised matching $M$ and therefore must be removed sometime after $T_0$.
-We know $(s_{i'}, p_{j''})$ is always non-precarious by definition (as $s_{i'}$ applied in phase 2) and hence is removed as a non-precarious pair.
+\item \emph{$s_{i'}$ application to $p_{j''}$ was accepted at $T_0$:} Pair $(s_{i'}, p_{j''})$ does not exist in the finalised matching $M$ and therefore must be removed sometime after $T_0$.
+We know $(s_{i'}, p_{j''})$ is always non-precarious by definition (as $s_{i'}$ applied in phase $2$ and hence is removed as a non-precarious pair.
 Since $s_{i'}$ is unassigned in the finalised matching $M$ and Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief} cannot change which students are assigned, $(s_{i'}, p_{j''})$ must be removed before the end of the main while loop.
 Denote this time as $T_2$.